For Distribution to Participating Depository Financial Institutions, Gateway Operators and Third-Party Processors

-All participants in the ACH Network are exempt from the Regulation’s requirement to establish such written policies and procedures except for (1) the Originating Depository Financial Institution (“ODFI”) of a domestic ACH debit; (2) the Receiving Depository Financial Institution (“RDFI”) of a domestic ACH credit; (3) the receiving gateway operator2 that receives instructions from a non-U.S. sender for an ACH debit; and (4) certain third party processors.
+All participants in the ACH Network are exempt from the Regulation’s requirement to establish such written policies and procedures except for (1) the Originating Depository Financial Institution (“ODFI”) of a domestic ACH debit; (2) the Receiving Depository Financial Institution (“RDFI”) of a domestic ACH credit; (3) the receiving gateway operator that receives instructions from a non-U.S. sender for an ACH debit; and (4) certain third party processors.
 A non-exempt third party processor is (a) a service provider that has a direct relationship with the commercial customer to initiate a domestic ACH debit; (b) a service provider that has a direct relationship with the commercial customer to receive the proceeds of a domestic ACH credit on behalf of the last depository institution to handle the ACH credit; and (c) the first service provider in the U.S. to receive the debit instructions initiated by a foreign sender.
 In all cases, the non-exempt participant is a commercial customer’s financial institution or processor, and not an individual consumer’s (gambler’s) financial institution.

 These non-exempt participants must establish and implement written policies and procedures reasonably designed to identify and block or otherwise prevent or prohibit unlawful Internet gambling transactions.
 The policies and procedures should be tailored to the non-exempt participant’s business and may be different for different business lines of a non-exempt participant.
 The Regulation provides certain non-mandatory examples of policies and procedures that would comply with the Regulation, if adopted by the non-exempt ACH Network participant.